Venues required by law to record contact details Recording Contact Details The Governments’ new requirements for businesses mean that premises…

 Flexible working means businesses can rent out office space and create a more open working environment.

 Cisco has predicted that videos will constitute over 80% of internet traffic by 2020.
 Clearly, video content is already popular and will continue to be in 2019.
 Businesses should start to utilise video content more in the coming year, they are attention-grabbing, easy to process and draw consumers in.

 Consumers are becoming ever aware of the world around them, and the impact they have on it.
 A higher number of consumers want to shop and buy from ethical businesses that have an environmental focus, many are even willing to pay a higher price for this.

 2019 should be a year for change, businesses need to have an increased awareness of the world around them and the impact they have on it.
 Click here to read more about the benefits of running an environmentally responsible business.

 The General Data Protection Regulation (GDPR) was introduced by the EU in 2018 and has set global standards for data protection.
 GDPR is a legal requirement for every business that handles the data of EU residents.

-The regulation also means that individuals had more control of their data – where it held, how it used and who has access to it.
+The regulation also means that individuals had more control of their data – where it was held, how it was used and who has access to it.